7Block Labs

 Telegram‑native product patterns that work

-• TMAs now support full‑screen modes, device APIs, subscriptions, homescreen pinning—use them like first‑class mobile apps routed via deep links.
-Combine this with Telegram Ads and the 50% channel revenue share (paid in TON) for creator partnerships. (theverge.com)
+• TMAs now come packed with full-screen modes, device APIs, subscriptions, and even homescreen pinning--basically, you can treat them like top-notch mobile apps that you access through deep links.
+When you mix this with Telegram Ads and the sweet 50% channel revenue share (paid in TON) for creator partnerships, you’ve got a winning formula. (theverge.com)

 Tokenization and standards you’ll actually use